 On a periodic basis, PGDTF will review the Procedure Manual for needed updates.
 Any member of PGDTF can submit proposed changes.
 The PGDTF will strive to develop consensus on the proposed changes.
-If consensus cannot be achieved, alternative proposed changes will be developed with an explanation of the alternatives and will provided to the Reliability Operations Subcommittee (ROS) for its consideration.
+If consensus cannot be achieved, alternative proposed changes will be developed with an explanation of the alternatives and will provided to the Reliability and Operations Subcommittee (ROS) for its consideration.
 A red-lined version and a final version will be provided to ROS for its review and approval.

+6 APPENDICES

+Appendix A - Station Number Range